martinpwessel/Master_Thesis/README.md

 ProxyTask - contains the training and testing Code for the Proxy Task as well as the results for every model and fold
 Experiment - contains the training and testing Code for the Experiment:
-	  	Batch_size.ipynb - Script that analysis the optimal batch size
+	  	\t Batch_size.ipynb - Script that analysis the optimal batch size
-	  	Text_length.ipynb - Calls MBDataLoader and analyzes the text length for one task
+	  	\t Text_length.ipynb - Calls MBDataLoader and analyzes the text length for one task
-		MBDataLoader.py - Script to combine datasets for each task, prepocesses and balances the data
+		\t MBDataLoader.py - Script to combine datasets for each task, prepocesses and balances the data
-	  	MBWrapper.py - Wrapper for one training and testing, loads data and initializes stratified k-fold
+	  	\t MBWrapper.py - Wrapper for one training and testing, loads data and initializes stratified k-fold
-		MBTraining.py - Main training script for one fold
+		\t MBTraining.py - Main training script for one fold
-	  	ModelSpecifications.py - sets the main model parameters
+	  	\t ModelSpecifications.py - sets the main model parameters
-	   	Scripts - Contains the scripts run on the cluster
+	   	\t Scripts - Contains the scripts run on the cluster
 Preprocessing - Contains preprocessing scripts for every dataset
 Results - Results of the experiment for every fold
 Analysis - Contains scripts for the visualizations in the thesis as well as summarized results